dejanvasic85/react-ts-ant/README.md

-# React Typescript Ant Design Start Project
+# React Typescript Ant Design Starter Project

 This is another opinionated boilerplate web development for a React Single Page Application.